 Funke Mediengruppe is one of the leading publishers in Germany, focusing on local news, digital and national magazines.
-They operate 12 local newspapers, all who are now operating under a digital subscription model.
+They operate 12 local newspapers, all of which operate under a digital subscription model.
 And thanks to a few recent tweaks in strategy, their investment in paid content models is starting to pay off.

-In the past 12 months, Funke has almost tripled its digital subscribers, and is enjoying a consistent flow of over 120 new subscribers per day for their major publications.
+In the past 12 months, Funke has almost tripled its digital subscribers.
+They're enjoying a consistent flow of over 120 new subscribers per day for their major publications.

 At this year’s FIPP World Media Congress, our very own Clemens Hammacher, DACH General Manager, virtually sat down with Stephan Thurm, CDO, Funke Mediengruppe and CEO, Funke Digital to discuss their digital subscription journey, their relentless focus on CLTV, and how they get close to subscribers to keep them engaged.